fukunagatsu/FAB-GMM/README.md

 ##Format of output parameter file
 The first line describes the mixing ratio of each component.
-After first line, the vector of mean value and covariance matrix of each component was described.
+After first line, the vector of mean value and covariance matrix of each component are described.
 Blank line is inserted between elements (vector of mean value and covariance matrix) of each component.

 ## Reference